ParthCv/3D-Rendering/3D-Graphics-Rendering-Notes/3D Graphics.md

 ## Conclusion
 Now we have made our simple 2D raster from scratch.
 We have full control over every pixel and we have a simple game loop as well.
 I added some functionality to prove this by adding functions to draw rectangles and grids.
 But the code is messy and all in a single file so we should refactor before moving forward.

+# Header File Setup
+We already know about header files and implementation files.
+It would be a good idea to separate declarations and prototypes to the header file and then have the implementations in the C file.

+We can separate our window and render creation stuff in `display.h` and `display.c`.
+This will make our code look more clean and better organized.
+With this we can start looking into some vector and points.